5 Shadow Work Books that Will Shine a Light on Your Inner Self

 5 of the best Shadow work books

-1. A Guide To Shadow Work books: A Short And Powerful 9 Step Guide To Healing by Michelle L Geldenhuys
+1. A Guide To Shadow Work books: A Short And Powerful 9 Step Guide To Healing by Michelle L. Geldenhuys

-It is highly recommended that you read this one of the fantastic shadow workbooks if you are searching for a concise and action-packed guide on inner work.
+It is highly recommended that you read one of the fantastic shadow workbooks if you are searching for a concise and action-packed guide on inner work.

 Michelle Geldenhuys, the author of A Guide to Shadow Work, outlines nine stages that should be followed to achieve inner healing.
 All nine steps she describes in her book are ones she has personally experienced during her path toward healing.
 You are aware that the information you are reading has been subjected to investigation and practice.